krrrr0/krrrr0/README.md

 ### Cool Stuff

 - 🍰 I made a cute little Messenger bot that can bring your school's meal info in no time.
 Be sure to check it out!
 - 🍭 Another cool project: A virtual friend that can talk and play some games with you.
+Used Microsoft's LUIS to analyze text.
-- 🍨 I'm currently working on a multipurpose discord bot with `🐍python` and `Dialogflow`.
+- 🍨 Currently Working on: Multipurpose discord bot, made with `🐍python` and `Dialogflow`.
-- 🥞 I'm also learning about `Vue.js` and other frontend-related stuff.
+- 🥞 + I'm learning about `Vue.js` and other frontend-related stuff.
 I'm looking forward to being a full-stack dev.

 <br>

 #### Genetically Engineered Catgirls in 2021!